 After the schedule is made, name it “Guest Hot Water”.

 The new schedule should show up at the top of the left pane.
 Click on “Default” just below “Run Period Profiles”.

-Hover over the blue horizontal line and set it to “104” Fahrenheit (Figure 9.5).
+Hover over the blue horizontal line and set it to “40” Celcius (Figure 9.5).